juho0523/used-auction-platform-security-lab-/docs/02-attack-scenarios/AS-01-SQL-Injection-Detection/README.md

 ---

 ### 7.3 SIEM Integration
--Centralize application, access, and database logs using a SIEM platform (ELK Stack or Wazuh) -Implement rule-based detection for:
+- Centralize application, access, and database logs using a SIEM platform
+- Implement rule-based detection for:
-  -Repeated authentication failures from a single source -Suspicious input patterns
+  - Repeated authentication failures from a single source
+  - Suspicious input patterns
-  -Temporal correlation between authentication failures and database errors
+  - Temporal correlation between authentication failures and database errors

 Detailed implementation is documented in **`03-logging-and-detection/`**.